Aryan-Jagadale/CravePizza-Your-Ultimate-Online-Pizza-Haven/README.md

 - This project is basically for Beginnner levels for integrating Node, Express and MongoDB.
 Note that Socket io is not used in it.

 ## Installation
-- After download or clone run npm install OR yarn install to install all the dependancies.
+- After download or clone run "npm install" OR "yarn install" to install all the dependancies.

 ## Features
 - Feedback system is also impemented.